Deluxecoder12/Factory-Focus/ProjectDescription.md

 ## Project Goal:

-Simulate a real-world industrial monitoring system by developing a scaled-down version focused on your laptop's performance.
+Simulate a real-world industrial monitoring system by developing a scaled-down version focused on one's laptop's performance.
 This project will involve collecting data using C#, storing it in a SQL database, developing KPIs to track performance, and visualizing the data in Grafana dashboards.
 Additionally, explore the implementation of a CI/CD pipeline for potential future scalability.

 ## Technologies Used:

 ### C# .Net:

-Develop a data acquisition application using C# .NET libraries like System.ManagementObjectSearcher and PerformanceCounter to collect data on CPU usage, memory consumption, disk space, network activity, and other relevant metrics.
+Develop a data acquisition application using C# .NET libraries like System.ManagementObjectSearcher and PerformanceCounter to collect data on CPU usage, memory consumption, disk space, and network activity.

 ### SQL Database: